40 easy ways to make money quickly

 For more tips on selling items online click here.

 Become an Amazon ‘Mechanical Turk’

 Don’t ask us what this means, all we know is that it’s an easy way to make fast cash from your sofa.
-The concept is based on ‘internet crowd-sourcing’ where businesses advertise specific, scaleable tasks they need completing quickly.
+The concept is based on ‘internet crowd-sourcing’ where businesses advertise specific, scalable tasks they need completing quickly.

 There are a variety of tasks (known as HITS), but most commonly they involve mindless data entry or form filling.
-You are rewarded in cash (though $USD) for the work you do, and you can chose for what and when you work.
+You are rewarded in cash (though $USD) for the work you do, and you can choose for what and when you work.
 Give it a go.

 Start your own website

-If you’ve ever seen the film “The Social Network” then you’ve most likely had your brain spinning as to what website you can start up to make you billions.
+If you’ve ever seen the film “The Social Network” then you’ve most likely had your brain spinning as to what website you can start-up to make you billions.

 And of course there are lots of stories out there about successful students who have started a site while at university, or even bought a domain name and later sold it for 1000s.